BACK TO THE FATHERLAND is the story of young people leaving their home country to try their luck somewhere else.

-Matthias is currently acting as a producer for GreenKat Productions in Germany on several documentary projects that are currently in development.
+As a producer Matthias is currently collaborating with GreenKat Productions in Germany on several documentary projects that are in development.

 Thomas Marschall studied cultural and visual anthropology at the University of Vienna.
 From 2002 to 2009, he continued his studies in film, cinematography and screenplay writing at the Academy for Cinema and Television, University of Performing Arts Vienna.
 Since 2008, Thomas has shot and directed several documentary projects, which have been supported by the BMUKK and have aired on 3SAT, ORF, ARTE, and several other television stations.
 His films have screened internationally at festivals including Glasgow Film Festival, Vancouver International Film Festival, and International Doc Festival Madrid.